kasundsilva/ec2-exercise/README.md

 The automation creates the network and compute objects needed to perform the required tasks.

-The parameters needed are be set in the "input/stacks.json" file.
+The parameters needed are set in the "input/stacks.json" file.

+# Risks involved in this set up

+It does not include a WAF firewall such as AWS WAF to protect the page against attacks such as SQL injection.

+This instance has no protection (e.g.: AWS Shield) against DDOS attacks.

+This instance does not scale automatically and does not have a load balancer, making it very hard to handle high amounts of requests caused by spikes.

 # Pre-requisites and set up